-Read about the history of Chicago White Sox ballparks, from the 39th Street Grounds to current day U.S. Cellular Field
+Read about the history of Chicago White Sox ballparks, from the 39th Street Grounds to current day Guaranteed Rate Field.

 The new Comiskey Park opened on April 18, 1991, three years after the Illinois General Assembly passed legislation to build the park directly across the street from old Comiskey Park.
 A ground-breaking ceremony was held on May 7, 1989, with Mayor Richard M. Daley and Governor James Thompson in attendance.
 The new park featured an exploding scoreboard, an old-time facade complete with arches and over 40,000 unobstructed-view seats.
 The ballpark attracted a club-record 2,934,154 fans in its first year.
-In January, 2003, it was renamed U.S. Cellular Field.
+In January 2003, it was renamed U.S. Cellular Field.
+In November 2016, it was renamed Guaranteed Rate Field.

 After nine years in the South Side Grounds, Charles Comiskey started construction on his new "Baseball Palace of the World" at the corner of 35th Street and Shields Avenue.
 White Sox Park opened on July 1, 1910, but soon became known as Comiskey Park.